FoundCompBio-Spr24/IntroToR_Week11/README.md

 ## Exercise 1 - Learning about BREC Parks

 1. Download the BREC parks dataset, "BREC_Park_Amenities_20240409.csv", available in this repository.
+These data were originally downloaded from [Baton Rouge's Official Open Data Portal](https://data.brla.gov/)
 2. Create a new R script to analyze these data.
 3. Read the data into R.
 4. What type of R object is your dataset when it is first read in?